 CDL Fraud in California

 In December of 2017, an employee with the California Department of Motor Vehicles (DMV) and another man pleaded guilty to charges related to their role in a conspiracy to sell CDLs.
 The DMV employee worked as a motor vehicle representative and part of his job was to process Class A, Class B, and Class C CDLs and identification card applications.
 With this access, he altered DMV database records to falsely show that applicants had passed their examinations when they had not.
 His partner then paid him for the fraudulent CDLs and distributed them.

 False CDL test results in Louisiana

-A third-party CDL tester was charged last month with falsifying CDL test results.
-Christopher Pender was certified to administer the tests by the Louisiana Department of Public Safety’s Office of Motor Vehicles, but he was not just administering tests.
-Instead, he would accept cash payment in exchange for a Commercial Driver’s Skill Test Certificate.
-These applicants never had to take the test, and with their certificate, could obtain a commercial driver’s license.
+A third-party CDL tester was charged with falsifying CDL test results in May of 2016.
+This man had been certified to administer the tests by the Louisiana Department of Public Safety’s Office of Motor Vehicles.
+Instead of only conducting the tests, he would accept cash payment from applicants in exchange for a Commercial Driver’s Skill Test Certificate.
+These candidates never had to take the test, and with their certificate, they could obtain a CDL.

 What are your thoughts on CDL fraud?
 Are there any recent cases that we missed in this blog?
 Let us know in the comments below!